alibazlamit/leaky_bucket_redis/README.md

 # Leaky Bucket Redis (Distributed)

 ## Overview
 The `leaky_bucket_redis.go` is a leaky bucket implementation in Go that utilizes Redis's Lua script.
-It is designed to work well with distributed systems, providing atomic operations for managing rate limiting and throttling.
+It is designed to work well with distributed systems, managing rate limiting and throttling.

 ## Installation
 To use the `leaky_bucket_redis.go` in your Go project, you need to have Redis installed and running.
 You can install Redis by following the instructions provided in the official Redis documentation.